The-going/evlproject/content/core/user-api/thread/_index.md

 {{% argument fmt %}}
 A printf-like format string to generate the thread name.
-A common way of generating unique thread names is to add the calling process's _pid_ somewhere into the format string as illustrated in the example.
+A common way of generating unique names is to add the calling process's _pid_ somewhere into the format string as illustrated in the example.
 The generated name is used to form a file path, referring to the new thread element's device in the file system.
 So this name must